Cats-n-coffee/react-visualizer-tool/README.md

 ## Allow to add parent/children
 If no components are added to the screen yet, the first one added will be the root by default (equivalent to index.js) Components can be added in different ways:
-- clicking on one element to add a child: it can be the first child, or one more child among some already there,
+- clicking on one element to add a child: it can be the first child, or one of multiple already there,
 - using the form in the sidebar

 ## Allow to add props